American Sycamore, Buttonwood

-Native to easternU.S.
-Similar to P. × hispanica but with a longer leafless period.
-Irregular habit, contortedbranches.
+Native to the eastern U.S. Has a long leafless period.
+Irregular habit, contorted branches.
 Occasionally grows with multiple or leaning trunks.
 Old trees near streams sometimes reach huge size.
 Best in a large wild garden.